vision-05/candle/README.md

-# Candle, a worse version of Torch
+# Candle, my own take on Torch

 A place where I implement concepts I am learning in my Machine Learning modules, turning them into a fully fledged python library